wasi-gfx/wasi-gfx-runtime/README.md

-# Webgpu:
+# wasi-webgpu
+This is an attempt to get a wasi-webgpu spec proposal going.
+Everything here is subject to change.
+If you have thoughts about how this proposal can be better, please share them!

+The main goal here is to get the webgpu spec into wasi, but there are other GUI related stuff here as well.

+## Webgpu parts:

 The webgpu parts should be based on the official webgpu spec.

-We might end up deviating slightly from the spec in cases where it's deemed to be better, but the spec is definitely the starting point for this api.
+We might end up deviating slightly from the spec in cases where it's deemed to be better, but the spec should definitely be the starting point for this api.

+This is super early, only a fraction of the webgpu spec can currently be found in the wit here.

 ## Building graphical user applications: